 Policy plan

-The CareCodex Foundation aims to improve the quality of care by enabling transparent, secure, digital information exchange between healthcare providers and client/patient.
-Currently, we are implementing a project in the field of birth care, the Babyconnect programme.
-This project runs until 31 December 2022 with a possible extension in 2023.
-In addition, in 2021, we will focus on a new project in healthcare, the scope and project plan of which will be specified in 2022.
+CareCodex Foundation aims to improve the quality of care by enabling transparent, secure, digital information exchange between healthcare providers and client/patient.
+We are currently implementing a project in birth care, the Babyconnect program.
+This project will run until December 31, 2024.
+In addition, in 2021 we will orient ourselves to a new project in healthcare whose scope and project plan we will flesh out in 2022.

 Babyconnect programme